prisconapoli/mercury/README.md

 deactivate
 ```

-To force the creation of a new database
+To force the creation of a new database, run
 ```
 python manage.py createdb --force
 ```